 You can express your interest in the three months (summer) placement between 26 March and 30 June 2018.

-Early application is encouraged as places are limited.
 Expressions of Interest cannot be received outside these 'open' periods, and we do not keep waiting lists.
 If you miss these periods you may wish to make a direct approach to one of our Community Partnered Libraries, who may also be recruiting volunteers.

 Silver level Duke of Edinburgh applicants should apply for the six month placement, as above.